Spiaggia di Calabernardo

 North of the river the beach is sandy and south of the river in the direction of Calabernardo the shoreline is rocky, good for fishing apparently.

 It is all a free beach with no facilities except bars and eating establishments open in the summer season.

-My last photograph shows Calabernardo on a Monday at the end of October - mostly deserted!
+My third photograph shows Calabernardo on a Monday at the end of October - mostly deserted!

 In summer time it would be a different picture.